apache/flink/docs/streaming_guide.md

 Window and batch operators allow the user to execute function on slices or windows of the DataStream in a sliding fashion.
 If the stepsize for the slide is not defined then the window/batchsize is used as stepsize by default.

-When applied to grouped data streams the operators applied will be executed on groups of elements grouped by the selected key position.
+When applied to grouped data streams the data stream will be batched/windowed for different key values separately.

+For example a `ds.groupBy(0).batch(100, 10)` will produce batches of the last 100 elements for each key value with 10 record step size.

 #### Reduce on windowed/batched data streams
 The transformation calls a user-defined `ReduceFunction` on records received in the batch or during the predefined time window.
 The window is shifted after each reduce call.
 The user can also use the different streaming aggregations.